ABRG-Models/GPR-BSB/README.md

 have been connected together with the same connectivity as for the SpiNNaker 3 channel model.

-neuron_models/ contains SpineML implementations of the individual neuron models used in the paper.
-It allows us to reproduce Figure 2.

 spinn_spine_compare/ contains some models with fixed connectivity which were used to verify whether the SpineML and SpiNNaker models were the same.